-Withdrawing From a Course
+Withdrawing From a Course Students dropping or withdrawing from any course or

 Students dropping or withdrawing from any course or program must complete an official Add/Drop Form in Student Records on their last day in class.
 If an emergency occurs preventing the student from coming to the college, withdrawals may be made by telephone at (253) 589-5666, by fax at (253) 589-5852, or on the web at www.cptc.edu/drop.
 Failure by the student to officially withdraw will affect grades and possible refunds.
 Financial Aid recipients are subject to the Student Progress Policy as stated on page 142 of this catalog and should contact the Financial Aid Office prior to withdrawing from a program or course.